Exploring alternatives to EpiPen amid shortage

 “The challenge is those products are not accessible and available at all medical centers as well as retail operations,” Gable said.

-“Kaleo recently got Auvi-Q, so that it could be introduced a Walgreens,” Gable said.
+“Kaleo recently got Auvi-Q so that it could be introduced at Walgreens,” Gable said.

 You can find a list of independent pharmacies that carry alternative injectors on Healthmart.com.